cekim-git/tool_crash/README.md

   - watchdog_interval: 0.5  \# seconds between consistency checks
   - watchdog_threshold: 2   \# number of times we must see an error condition prior to reporting it
   - home_timeblock: 1.0     \# time in seconds after a homing event before instant error reporting
-  - crash_gcode: \# custom gcode called in place of the hard-shutdown on error... not required, not tested...
+  - crash_gcode: \# custom gcode called in place of the hard-shutdown on error...
+NOT REQUIRED
+  - WARNING: crash_gcode delays the response to a crash event by an amount dependant on what is queued up in terms of "movement" in the print.
+Depending on the queued events, this can be seconds or minutes of delay.
+For the most rapid response to TAP triggering, remove crash_gcode entirely from your configuration.
+In testing, this has allowed it to catch and stop crashes before the head has even left the shuttle.
+There is no guarantee it will stop it that fast, it depends on the speed of the "crash" event and the movement around it.
 - watchdog_interval is the time in seconds between consistency checks of toolchanger internal state
 - watchdog_threshold is the number of times an error condution must be observed by the watchdog before emitting an error
 - home_timeblock is the time that must after a home probe event before instant TAP sensor error detection will be reported if "ignore_events: probing" is set....